reliv/zf-config-factories/README.md

             /**
              * If your service is built with a factory, register your factory its self as service
              * and call it like this.
+This is how factories work in Symfony.
              * Not required if your service has no factory.
              */
             'factory' => [